 The Council also has a system of public participation time at its meetings, where members of the public can raise issues, speak to items on the agenda and question council decisions.
-This session is for the public to make contributions, though it is not an open forum for dialogue with councillors.

 If you wish to have an item put on the agenda for discussion, please contact the Clerk.